 - The closure of the continuing account

-- The 3rd anniversary of the date of death of your spouse
+- The third anniversary of the date of death of your spouse

-When you apply for your APS valuation we will provide you with either APS 1 if APS 2 doesn’t apply due to timing of the application or the higher of the 2 values if both APS 1 and APS 2 apply.
+When you apply for your APS valuation, we’ll give you either an APS 1, if APS 2 doesn’t apply due to timing of the application, or the higher of the two values if both apply.

-If you start to utilise APS 1 prior to APS 2 being applicable you will no longer be eligible for the APS 2 valuation.
+If you receive an APS 1 before APS 2 is applicable, you will no longer be eligible for the APS 2 calculation.

 Which type of ISA?

 You can use your APS allowance in a cash ISA, an investment ISA, an innovative finance ISA, a lifetime ISA or a combination of these with the same or multiple ISA providers.
-You’re not restricted to using your APS allowance in the same type of ISA as your deceased partner held.
+You don’t have to use your APS allowance in the same type of ISA as your deceased partner.

 If your spouse or civil partner’s ISA included investments and you inherit them, you’ll need to use your APS allowance with the same provider if you want to transfer the investments ‘in specie’ – without selling them – to your own ISA.
 But you can only do this with the provider who already holds the assets, so you may need to open a new ISA to do so.

-If you want to fund the APS allowance in cash alone, you can do this with your spouse or civil partner’s ISA provider, or transfer the APS allowance to another provider, then open an ISA and fund it once the transfer is complete.
+If you want to use the APS allowance just with cash, you can do this with your spouse or civil partner’s ISA provider, or transfer the APS allowance to another provider, then open an ISA and pay the money in once the transfer is complete.

-If you want to transfer your APS allowance to another provider you’ll need to make sure they’ll allow you to use it.
-Not all providers allow for the APS, but if they don’t, they must allow you to transfer it to another provider of your choice.
+If you want to transfer your APS allowance to another provider, you’ll need to make sure they’ll let you use it.
+Not all providers allow for the APS, but if they don’t, they must let you transfer it to another provider of your choice.

 However, bear in mind that there are drawbacks and risks to transferring your ISA.
-There’ll be a period during the transfer when you won’t be able to sell existing investment holdings.
+There’ll be a period during the transfer when you won’t be able to sell existing investments.
 There may also be delays in receiving dividends, other income and information, as well as delays to exercising shareholder concessions or receiving notification of voting rights or corporate actions, such as rights issues.
-These could affect your ability to respond where deadlines are shorter.
+These could affect your ability to respond if deadlines are short.

-You need to decide whether you want to use the same type of ISA and whether to stay with the same provider.
-If you want to transfer assets still invested you’ll need an ISA with the same provider.
-However, once you’ve used your APS allowance you can then transfer your ISA balance to another provider under the normal ISA transfer rules.
+You need to decide whether you want to use the same type of ISA as your partner, and whether to stay with the same provider.
+If you want to transfer assets that are still invested, you’ll need an ISA with the same provider.
+However, once you’ve used your APS allowance, you can then transfer your ISA balance to another provider under the normal transfer rules.

-If your spouse or civil partner had ISAs with Barclays and you want to use the APS allowance, to begin with read our APS brochure [PDF, 199KB] and access the APS application form [PDF, 625KB] to apply for the allowance, or call us on 0800 279 36671.
-You can then apply for the APS allowance using the forms provided.
+If your spouse or civil partner had ISAs with us and you want to use the APS allowance, please read our brochure on APS [PDF, 199KB] and use our application form [PDF, 625KB] to ask for the allowance.
+You can also call us on 0800 279 36671 and we'll send you the forms you need.

-With Barclays Smart Investor, you can use the APS allowance in an existing ISA.
-However, if you want to use your partner’s existing investments held with Barclays without selling them and you don’t already have an ISA with Barclays Smart Investor, you’ll need to open one.
+With Smart Investor, you can use the APS allowance in an existing ISA.
+However, if you want to use your partner’s existing investments held with us without selling them and you don’t already have an ISA with Smart Investor, you’ll need to open one.